vmridul/hubspot/documentation.md

 Current jobs:

-- `sync-contacts`: pulls contacts and existing notes from HubSpot
+- `sync-contacts`: pulls contacts from HubSpot and saves them locally
+- `sync-contact-notes`: imports existing HubSpot notes for one contact
 - `sync-note`: sends a newly created local note back to HubSpot

 This keeps slow external API work out of normal web requests.